kosukeimai/dynCluster/README.md

 Dependency of this package:

     * Rcpp
     * boost/1.53.0
     * openmpi

 The code is tested and installed as it on the Princeton clusters tukey, adroit, and hecate when the openmpi and boost modules are loaded.
+For example, the following UNIX commands will load the openmpi and boost modules on the Princeton clusters:

+    * module load openmpi/gcc/1.6.3/64
+    * module load boost/1.53.0

 # There are two ways to use the code, i.e. use it as CPP program, or create R functions via Rcpp.